Living lab Raversijde unveiled

 2022-01-26

-Testerep presented at the an international workshop
+Testerep presented at an international workshop

 On 17 and 18 January 2023, an international workshop on ‘Geoarchaeological reconstructions of Holocene coastal landscapes along the North Sea’ took place in the Groeningemuseum in Bruges, organized by the archaeological service Raakvlak, the PROSPECT international thematic network and the High Tide – Low Tide CRA of Ghent University.
 It offered an ideal opportunity to present the Testerep project to both Belgian and international colleagues who are carrying out similar research and to exchange ideas.
 After a first day of lectures, a series of practical training sessions followed on day two, where we were able to further improve our skills in describing, interpreting and sampling coastal sediment cores.
 An inspiring two days!